 Around 20% of the people that become infected with the Zika virus show mild symptoms of the disease.
 These include fatigue, conjunctivitis, a fever, joint pain, headaches, muscle pain and eye pain.
 The effects of these tend to be mild and people should be able to treat these remotely with advice from healthcare providers.
 The virus may have more serious consequences for pregnant women or if it lingers in the system of other patients.

 In Brazil, a rise in the occurrence of the disease has been linked to a rise in cases of microcephaly, a condition that causes defects in the head and brain development of infants.
 The virus is believed to pass into the system of the developing child in the womb.
 It has also been linked to Guillain-Barré syndrome, a disease that affects the nervous system.

 People who show symptoms of the disease are advised to rest to ensure that they recover effectively from the virus.
 They may also feel tired because of the symptoms of the disease in the body.

 The fever has the potential to dehydrate a patient through extra perspiration.
 The patient may feel extra thirsty, tired, dizzy and pass less urine.
-The urine will also be dark in colour instead of straw-coloured.
+The urine will also be dark in color instead of straw-colored.

 Patients should increase their intake of water, fruit juice or rehydration solutions to replace lost fluids.
 The patient could also benefit from light-weight clothing as well.
 Care should be taken to ensure that children who are dehydrated also have enough minerals.